 If you opt for annual billing, then the Basic plan goes from $149/mo to $119/mo.

-Kajabi does have a 14-day free trial option (here’s an extended 28 day Kajabi trial) so at the very least they give a good amount of time for prospective subscribers to figure out if the platform is right for them.
+Kajabi does have a 14-day free trial option and sometimes they run extended free trial promotions, so at the very least they give a good amount of time for prospective subscribers to figure out if the platform is right for them.

 User Experience & Ease of Use